I-question-this/red-bot-dad-cog/README.md

  3. Edit `jokes/__init__.py` to import your joke and add an instance of it to the `JOKES` dictionary
   - The proper key for the new instance is "JokeNameJoke"
  4. Add a short description of this joke to this README.
+ 5. GIFs are added via url and are categorized.
+Add the appropriate category to existing GIFs and new GIFs with the images.py script.

 ### Why This Structure?
 The purpose is to have a standardized method of turning a user's message into a joke.